ruti1234/FixedApp/readme.md

 # Broken Blog App

-This repository contains a broken blog application with both frontend (Angular) and backend (.NET Core) components.
-Your task is to identify and fix bugs, refactor poor implementations, and ensure the application works as expected.
+You are provided with a simple blog application built with Angular (frontend) and .NET Core (backend).
+Your task is to identify and fix bad implementations, improve the code quality, and ensure the application works as expected.

 ## Project Structure
 - `frontend/`: Angular application for the blog.